 Check tentative dates below

 The cost includes a Safari at the World Famous Masai Mara: Encouragement Inc. makes ALL of the arrangements for our volunteer team members.
 This insures that groups travel and land together in Kenya at the proper times for continued transport, etc. The 2020 cost is set at $3500 USD per person for the 17-day trips.
 This includes all air travel, ground transportation, lodging, meals, and tips.
-It also Includes a two-night stay at the Mpata Safari Club at Masai Mara and the $80 Game Preserve entrance fee.
+Weather permitting - it also Includes a two-night stay at the Mpata Safari Club at Masai Mara and the Game Preserve entrance fee.
 The accommodations and game drive along with the evening entertainment by local Masai tribesmen are exceptional.
 The Mara River has been featured on the National Geographic & Discovery Channels many times.
 This is where the Great Migration of the animals takes place.
 They travel 800 miles south to cross the Mara River filled with crocodiles into the food-rich land of Masai Mara.

 The price does not include passports, $50 Visa fee, immunizations, and food in the airports and while en-route to Kenya.
 Many people choose to carry $100 USD with them for miscellaneous expenses.
 Major credit cards are accepted at airports in Europe and Africa.
 ATM machines are readily available in Kenya.
 You should inform your bank card vendor that you will be in Africa so they will not place a block on your card while there.
 Usually only the cost of a meal and an inexpensive ride on the subway to downtown Dubai, London or Amsterdam from the airport (if time permits) is all that you will need to pay for.
 Normally $50.00 will cover everything.
 Seeing a few of the city sights in London can be done free of charge, (Buckingham Palace, Big Ben, the Thames River).
 Amsterdam has city boat rides on the historic canals for around $22.00 USD and credit cards are accepted.